 While buying wild bee honey, keep in mind that it will be cloudy, and not shiny or transparent.

 While buying beekeepers’ or apiary honey, you should make sure that the honey has a taste and aroma specific to that area.
+This is an important part of how to check if honey is pure, process.

 If it is difficult to find local honey, then do the following …